Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 To allow users to access your web server via HTTP, you need to add a security group.
 A security group is like a virtual firewall that controls incoming and outgoing traffic for your instance.

-When you create an instance in a VPC, you can assign up to five security groups to it.
+When you create an instance in a VPC, you can assign up to five security groups.

 Remember that security groups are assigned at the instance level, not the subnet level.
 This means that each instance in a subnet in your VPC can be assigned to a different set of security groups.

  If you don't specify a particular group during the instance launch, the instance is automatically assigned to the default security group for the VPC.

 * Step 1.
 Choose Security group in the left navigation pane
 * Step 2.
-Click Create Security group to configure
+Click Create Security Group to configure
 * Step 3.
 Write a Security group name of your choice: Web Server SG
 * Step 4.
 Description: My web server security group
 * Step 5.
 Select the VPC you created